binh1298/polybar-themes/README.md

 - Systray icons
 - Window title
-- Playback controls and status display for MPD using libmpdclient
 - ALSA volume controls
 - Workspace and desktop panel for bspwm and i3
 - Workspace module for EWMH compliant window managers